visualspark/wp-broadbean/README.md

 ##Frequently Asked Questions

-Can I save jobs to different content editors?
+*Can I save jobs to different content editors?*

-• Unfortunately not.
+Unfortunately not.
 Only one set of user credentials can be provided to Broadbean to include with the post to the plugin.

 ##Future Plans
 • Step by step documentation